icwells/veterinaryPathology/README.md

 	python ...Taxonomy.py -i path_to_zepsDB -t path_to_kestrel_output -o output_file

-The zooPathTaxonomy.py script has the additional -r parameter, which will incorporate the age, sex, and cancer type from the output of extractNWZP.py into the merged output file.
+The zooPathTaxonomy.py script has two additional parameters:
+"-r" incorporates the age, sex, and cancer type from the output of extractNWZP.py into the merged output file.
+"--cancer" will tell the script to print only cancer records to file.

 ### extractNWZP.py
 This script will extract age, sex, and cancer type and location from the downloaded NWZP records.